I am me.

 I Silently questioned my gender for years; I never felt right or comfortable.
 I was androgynous, but that felt more like a style than a way of life.
 On and off for about 5 years, I questioned if I was a transman, that would explain a lot.
 But, that didn’t feel completely right either.
 Sure, I had a lot of male aligned characteristics, but who doesn’t?
 What does that even mean?
 Why does everything have to have such a rigid categorization?
 I don’t find myself fitting into the man or woman category but keeping the young woman label was safe.
 It wasn’t 100% accurate, but it’s what I knew.

 It wasn’t until my sophomore year of college that I heard the term “gender non-conforming”.
 It was like music to my ears!
 It was the kind of term I was looking for my whole life.
 I could have it all, finally!
 I wasn’t unique and there was solace in that.
 If they took the energy to create a term, that means there were other people like me out there.
 My heart was satisfied.
 I wasn’t confused, I just refused to conform with society’s expectations about gender.
 My soul knew this, but my brain didn’t have the language.
 Every time I tried to put myself in a box, every fiber of my being wanted to rebel.
-I didn’t have to be a girl just because I have a vagina.
+I didn’t have to be a girl just because I have a vulva.
 I could be everything and nothing!
 Ma’am, sir, young lady, little boy, I don’t care!
 My only issue was that gender nonconforming was a mouthful.
 I didn’t verbally say it frequently.
 Saying ‘GNC’ reminded me of vitamins and supplements, so I didn’t say that either.
 I didn’t have to fret long because like a spring flower, the term non-binary blossomed and I was all for it.
 My dilemma with gender identification was over.